xz0127/tp/docs/UserGuide.md

 ### Installing Nuudle

-Follow these steps to get you started on Nuudle:
+Follow these steps to get started with Nuudle:

 1. Ensure you have **Java 11** or above installed in your Computer.